What are the three types of anemometer ?

 2. Vane anemometer:

 This type of anemometer uses a wind vane to find the wind direction.
-It has a spinning propeller to measure wind speed.
+It has a spinning propeller to anemometers measure wind speed.
 The vane aligns with the wind, while the propeller spins based on the wind’s speed.
 People often use vane anemometers in aviation and meteorology.

 3.A hot-wire anemometer:

 The device measures wind speed with a thin wire that heats up from an electric current.
 When wind blows over the wire, it cools down.
 This cooling changes the wire’s electrical resistance.
-We use this change in resistance to calculate wind speed.
+We use this change in resistance to calculate average wind speed.

 Hot-wire anemometers are very sensitive tools.
 They can measure low wind speeds accurately.
 This makes them helpful in research and development.